-- 3. Arterials: - a. provide direct connections to different areas within the City and surrounding areas - b. are further classified as major arterials and minor arterials, based on traffic volumes, where: - i. major arterials accommodate over 20,000 vehicles per day; and - ii. minor arterials accommodate up to 20,000 vehicles per day - iii. shall be located every 1⁄2 to 1 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan - iv. shall have the same meaning and be interpreted as a "Major Thoroughfare" on the City's Major Thoroughfare Plan existing at the time of adoption of these regulations, until that plan is updated to use the Functional Classifications and the Design Types established by this Chapter. - 4.
-Collectors: - a.
+- 3. Arterials: - a. provide direct connections to different areas within the City and surrounding areas - b. are further classified as major arterials and minor arterials, based on traffic volumes, where: - i. major arterials accommodate between over 20,000 and 54,000 vehicles per day; and - ii. minor arterials accommodate between up to 10,000 and 20,000 vehicles per day - iii. shall be located every 1⁄2 to 1 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan - iv. shall have the same meaning and be interpreted as a "Major Thoroughfare" on the City's Major Thoroughfare Plan existing at the time of adoption of these regulations, until that plan is updated to use the Functional Classifications and the Design Types established by this Chapter.

+4. Collectors:

+- a.
 Provide direct access between adjacent neighborhoods or districts - b.
 Are further classified as primary collectors or secondary collectors, based on traffic volumes, where: - i.
-Primary collectors accommodate over 3,000 vehicles per day; and - ii.
-Secondary Collectors accommodate up to 3,000 vehicles per day - iii.
-Shall be located every 1⁄4 to 1⁄2 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan - 5.
-Local Streets: - a.
+Primary collectors accommodate between over 3,000 and 10,000 vehicles per day; and - ii.
+Secondary Collectors accommodate between 500 and up to 3,000 vehicles per day - iii.
+Shall be located every 1/4 to 1/2 mile of separation, except in rural areas, as may be specified in the City's Major Thoroughfare Plan

+5. Local Streets:

+- a.
 Provide connections within neighborhoods and districts and are not designed for through traffic - b.
-Accommodate between 1,000 and 2,000 vehicles per day - 6.
+Accommodate between 1,000 and 2,000 vehicles per da - 6.
 Access Streets: - a. are also called alleys - b. provide little continuity and are designed solely for access to lots or the interior of blocks. - c. do not permit through traffic - d. are further classified as residential access streets or nonresidential access streets, where: - i. residential access streets accommodate less than 250 vehicles per day; and - ii. nonresidential access streets accommodate less than 1,000 vehicles per day - 7.
 Street Design Type - a.
 Application of Street Design Types - i.
-Street Design Type refers to the specific design characteristics of the street or "cross section" at any one point. - ii.
-Many different Street Design Types may be applied over the course of a street with a single Functional Classification to allow streets to transition and best support adjacent or planned land uses and development patterns. - iii.
-The Street Design Types vary to address the array of elements that make streets complete:
+Street Design Type refers to the specific design characteristics of the street or "cross section" at any one point.